Transfusion Reaction

 - Antihistamine (diphenhydramine)

-- Transfusion may be resumed if mild reaction.
+- Transfusion may be resumed if mild reaction and symptoms lessen.

 - Anaphylactic